 Gluten-Free Chocolate Beet Loaf Cake

-Amazing one-bowl gluten-free chocolate and beetroot cake recipe.
-Very moist from the beet and with a rich chocolate flavor.
-It comes together very quickly and it’s delicious!
+This one-bowl GF chocolate and beetroot cake is amazing.
+It’s moist from the beet, and with a rich chocolate flavor.
+It comes together very quickly, and it’s delicious!
+Perfect as an afternoon treat, dessert, or even a snack.

 Jump to Recipe

-This GF chocolate beetroot cake is very easy to make and it’s delicious, it will surprise you!
-Very similar to this recipe of chocolate beet muffins.
+This GF chocolate beetroot cake is very easy to make, and it’s delicious; it will surprise you!
+For more GF baking with vegetables, here is the link to these great chocolate beet muffins.
+Also, there is a dairy-free option for this recipe if you twist the icing.

 Ingredients: